History! Industry! Art! Buttons! Phew… I’m MattaTuckered Out.

 I’m pretty sure all this town and industry history stuff is permanently displayed.
 For a larger town like Waterbury, with as rich and important an industrial past, it takes a really good museum to tell the full story without getting bogged down in details.
-Hats off to the Mattatuck.
+Hats off again to the Mattatuck.

 Moving on, there is a whole other section on this first floor with an exhibit that carries the history of Waterbury through the present day.
 This is certainly unique for a town history museum, but I really liked it.
 Remember back in school how you’d learn our colonial history and then the Civil War and then the massive growth of the country and then WWI and maybe touch on WWII but then nothing after that, as if The 1950’s onward had no impact?
 I always hated that.

 The Mattatuck doesn’t have this problem.
 They take Waterbury right up through the urban upheaval of the 60’s and 70’s where Waterbury apparently suffered mightily.
 The exhibit continues through the suburbanization of the 80’s and housing boom of the 00’s.
-There was (is?) a super modern super cool touch table computer thing where I acted like mayor and town planner moving buildings and budgets all around.
+There was a super modern super cool touch table computer thing where I acted like mayor and town planner moving buildings and budgets all around.
 There was an “election machine” type electronic map thing showing how the local political landscape affects the surrounding towns.

 Perhaps this is some cheeky way to excuse the despair Waterbury is going through?
 They even have explanations of the town’s string of infamously corrupt politicians, though I don’t recall seeing Waterbury’s own former Governor John Rowland who spent some time in jail for his misdeeds while in office.
-(Note: Rowland is once again employed by Waterbury which is just amazing.
-Check it out.)

 I have to mention the display featuring some of Waterbury’s “famous sons and daughters.”
 I hadn’t heard of a single one of the featured people – from Chief Two Moon, an “Indian” snake oil salesman who was apparently famous in the early 20th century to Candy LaChance who played for Boston in the 1903 World Series to Joan Joyce, a member of the US Softball Hall of Fame.